Meet Toque Flamenco Band Members

 Dancing since the age of four, Carolina Vallejo “Carito” has a very rich and diverse background in dance that ranges from dancing Jazz to performing flamenco solo pieces.
 A member of Toque Flamenco, Carito is currently performing flamenco throughout BC, Canada.

 Carito has been passionate about dance from a young age taking ballet at the age of four and continuing for several years until she developed a strong dancer profile.
 At the start, Carito only focused on Jazz, Tap and Spanish dance and it was not until she was a teenager that she discovered her great love and passion for Flamenco when she began taking Flamenco with professors Martin Cruz and Soledad Fuentes.

 Carito has had the privilege of studying Flamenco under Concha Jareño, Fiona Malena, Cristina Benitez, & Fanny Ara tutelage.
 Some of Carito’s other notable experiences include performing in flamenco productions at the Vancouver Playhouse, Coffee Concert Series Port Coquitlam, and Chilliwack Cultural Centre, where she always had one of the main roles in productions such as Snow Queen (2013), Swan Lake (2014), West Side Story (2014), Alice in Wonderland (2015), Carmen (2015), and Snow White (2016).
 In addition, she has performed in several festivals and venues throughout BC including PNE, Diwali Festival, Richmond World Festival, International Dance Day Richmond, Vancouver Chinatown Festival & River Rock Casino.
-She has also performed in collaboration with the world music band Tambura Rasa and the pianist Oriana White.
+She has also performed in collaboration with the world music band Tambura Rasa.